furkan3ayraktar/clojure-polylith-realworld-example-app/readme.md

 + `:allowed-origins`
   + Comma separated string of origins.
 Used to whitelist origins for CORS.
 + `:environment`
   + Defines current environment.
 Currently used for logging.
-If set to LOCAL, logs printed to console.
+If set to LOCAL, logs are printed to console.
 + `:database`
-  + Defaults to database.db.
+  + Defaults to `database.db`.
 If provided, it will be the name of the file that contains the SQLite database.
 + `:secret`
-  + Secret for JWT token.
+  + Secret for JWT token generation.

 ### Database
 The project uses an SQLite database to make it easy to run.
-It can easily be changed to another SQL database, by editing the database connection and changing to a real jdbc dependency.
+It can easily be changed to another SQL database by editing the database connection and changing to a real JDBC dependency.
 There is an existing database under the development project, ready to be used.
 If you want to start from scratch, you can delete `database.db` and start the server again.
 It will generate a database with correct schema on start.